 [Regulation 31E inserted in Gazette 18 Dec 2012 p.
 6567.]

 31F.
 Applicable building standards for replacement occupancy permit for permanent change of building’s use or for occupancy permit or building approval certificate for registration of strata scheme, plan of re subdivision (s.
-3, 57(3), 49(a) and 50(1)(a) and (b))
+3, 57(3), 49(a), 50(1)(a) and (b) and 50(2)(a) and (b))

-(1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of section 57(3) for an application mentioned in section 49(a) or 50(1)(a) or (b) in respect of all kinds of buildings.
+(1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of section 57(3) for an application mentioned in section 49(a), 50(1)(a) or (b) or 50(2)(a) or (b) in respect of all kinds of buildings.

 (2) For subregulation (1), the applicable building standards for a building are the requirements mentioned in regulation 31A(2)(a) or (b) applied by the building surveyor who signed the certificate of design compliance for the building but if there is no applicable certificate of design compliance, either —